 • Canyon Road.
 The light, landscape, and culture of New Mexico have lured artists since the 1920s.
 At that time, Santa Fe was an inexpensive place to live and artists settled into old adobes along Canyon Road, opening their studios to the public and displaying their art on the street.
 Today, Santa Fe is one of the top art markets in the world, and the tradition of Canyon Road continues (although I doubt the artists are trading for groceries, as they did in the early days).
 Wander the narrow, winding street and enjoy the sculptures, galleries, courtyard gardens, and beautiful adobe dwellings—it’s an art experience unlike any other.

 • Nedra Matteucci Gallery.
 Of all the galleries in Santa Fe, this remains our favorite.
 Housed in a rambling classic adobe in walking distance of Canyon Road, the Nedra Matteucci Gallery displays an extensive, museum-quality collection in a laid-back, welcoming atmosphere.
 We especially enjoy browsing works by early Santa Fe and Taos artists and the charming sculpture garden.
-(Be sure to cross the street afterwards for a cup of drinking chocolate at Kakawa Chocolate House.)
+(Be sure to cross the street afterward for a cup of drinking chocolate at Kakawa Chocolate House.)

 • Museum Hill.
 I’m always dubious about Santa Fe itineraries that advise spending “an hour or two” exploring Museum Hill.
 Seriously?
 There are four fabulous, world-class museums on Museum Hill (as well as several very good museums on the Plaza downtown).
 We choose one (or two) each time we visit Santa Fe, and spend the entire day in the museum, taking a break only to have lunch at the Museum Hill Café (the salmon tostadas are excellent).